 Caring for children with emotional or behavioral challenges can be overwhelming at times.
-‘Ohana Support Services (OSS), a program within Child & Family Service, is here to support you as a Caregiver, to help you navigate this system, to have your voice heard, and to learn new skills or resources.
-Parent Partners help encourage you to define and achieve your own goals through offering options and resources.
+‘Ohana Support Services (OSS) is here to support you in your role as caregiver.
+We help you navigate this system, have your voice heard, and learn new skills or resources.

-Our Parent Partners have been in your shoes.
-They know what it’s like trying to get loved ones the help needed and the stress it can add your family.
-They will walk with you throughout your journey by offering non-judgmental peer-to-peer support.
-The Parent Partners help to empower YOU to be in the driver’s seat of your child’s team.
+Our Parent Partners, who encourage you to define and achieve your own goals, have been in your shoes.
+They know the difficulty of getting help for loved ones and the stress it can add your family.
+They walk with you throughout your journey, offering non-judgmental peer-to-peer support along the way.
+The Parent Partners empower YOU to be in the driver’s seat of your child’s team.

-- Help organize and complete everyday needs like paperwork, housing and accessing necessary benefits for your family.
+- Help organize and complete everyday needs like paperwork, to access necessary benefits for your family

-- Encourage Caregivers to be a leader in your home and community, develop self -advocacy skills, and meet daily living needs.
+- Encourage caregivers to be a leader in your home and community by developing self -advocacy skills and meeting daily living needs

-- Help to link you to Caregiver/Family support groups.
+- Help to link you to caregiver/family support group

 91-1841 Ft.
 Weaver Rd.